 When a program must wait for an event to occur before it can continue processing, it yields control of the CPU.
-DOS/VSE then passes control to a program of lower priority.
-Conversely, DOS/VSE withdraws control from a program whenever a program with higher priority is ready to resume processing.
+The operating system then passes control to a program of lower priority.
+Conversely, the operating system withdraws control from a program whenever a program with higher priority is ready to resume processing.
 This generally happens when the I/O operation for which the program has been waiting is completed.

 Multiprogramming, therefore, allows the I/O operations of one program to be overlapped by the processing of other programs.
-When a program has to wait for the completion of an I/O operation, DOS/VSE sets the program in the wait state and selects another program for execution on the basis of its priority and readiness to run.
-This process, called task selection, is performed by the supervisor program of DOS/VSE.
-The supervisor is always resident in storage and controls many functions of DOS/VSE.
-The supervisor is discussed in detail in the section Tailoring the Supervisor in Chapter 2, Planning the System.
+When a program has to wait for the completion of an I/O operation, the system sets the program in the wait state and selects another program for execution on the basis of its priority and readiness to run.
+This process, called task selection, is performed by the supervisor program of VSE/Advanced Functions.
+The supervisor is always resident in storage and controls many functions of VSE/Advanced Functions.
+The supervisor is discussed in detail in the section Tailoring the Supervisor in Chapter 2: Planning the System.